Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-S6E6qkiS8jg.md

 ### Transcript

-> can we get a mobile satisfactory oh god all right micro transactions just confirmed you guys it uh sorry it's just rolling in here uh-huh uh-huh all right this just in micro transactions are coming so we can make the mobile port of the game
+> can we get a mobile satisfactory oh god all right micro transactions just confirmed you guys it, sorry it's just rolling in here, -huh, -huh all right this just in micro transactions are coming so we can make the mobile port of the game